megcrow/megcrow-blog/_posts/2019-03-21-my-favorite-recipe.md

 ---
 layout: post
-title: 'My Favorite Recipe: NYC Chicken'
+title: 'My Favorite Recipe: NYC Street Cart Style Chicken and Rice'
 subtitle_body: Straight from the streets of New Yahk
 _date: 03/22/2019
 posted_at: '02:16 PM'